dreger/kqdreger.com/_posts/2013-01-03-fix-your-mount-union-email.md

 date: 2013-01-03
 ---

+**Update:** Added information about keeping our @mountunion.edu addresses for life.
+For those looking to set up your iOS / Android device *without* needing a passcode, jump down to the "IMAP and POP clients" section below.

 This past week, my iPhone's email just stopped working.
 It wasn't long before many of my friends began complaining of similar problems.
 I knew that somewhere, a switch was flipped and the new Mount Union email system was finally set loose.

 Students of Mount Union - our webmail has changed.
 Unfortunately, it's taken a turn for the worse.
 While the increase in storage is nice, it's overshadowed by a terrible, terrible, user experience.

-**The Good**: An upgrade in space from 30 MB to just under 25 GB, and better "reliability" and under-the-hood technology.
+**The Good**: An upgrade in space from 30 MB to just under 25 GB and lifelong @mountunion.edu access.

 **The Bad**: Being forced to sign in **twice** on webmail.mountunion.edu.
-Seriously.

 **The Ugly**: Broke existing mobile clients without telling us how to fix them, and the new webmail interface is a complete cluster.